mideind/BinPackage/README.md

 ## Installation and setup

-You must have Python >= 3.6 installed on your machine.
+You must have Python >= 3.6 installed on your machine (CPython or PyPy).
 If you are using a Python virtual environment (`virtualenv`), activate it first:

 ```bash